-The Group's consolidated expenses during the year amounted to \$\frac{2}85.06\$ million, an 11% decrease from the same period of the previous year at \$\frac{2}{3}20.69\$ million.
+The Group's consolidated expenses during the year amounted to P300.09 million, a 6% decrease from the same period of the previous year at P320.69 million.
 This is primarily due to the lower provision for impairment loss recognized compared to last year, lower professional fees, outsourced services and depreciation and amortization.
 This was partially offset, however, by the increase in salaries and wages due to additional manpower and management and increase in dues and subscription, as part of its strategy for growth and expansion.

-Xurpas also shared a portion of the losses incurred by its associates amounting to ₱1.81 million loss as of 2023 compared with the ₱4.28 million income of the same period of last year.
-Other income, charges and finance costs - net decreased by 97% mainly from gain from derecognition of long-outstanding payables incurred in 2022.
-By the end of 2023, the Company generated a ₱98.21 million pre-tax loss and ₱100.03 million net loss.
+Xurpas also shared a portion of the losses incurred by its associates amounting to $\mathbb{P}1.81$ million loss as of 2023 compared with the $\mathbb{P}4.28$ million income of the same period of last year.
+Other income, charges and finance costs - net decreased by 40% mainly from gain from derecognition of long-outstanding payables incurred in 2022.
+By the end of 2023, the Company generated a $\mathbb{P}98.21$ million pre-tax loss and P100.03 million net loss.
 The Company was able to yield substantial gains from the improvement of the foreign exchange rates and increase in crypto prices as of the end of 2023.
-This caused the company to earn ₱18.06 million other comprehensive income for 2023 as opposed to the ₱46.89 million other comprehensive loss in the same period of last year, a 139% improvement.
+This caused the company to earn P18.06 million other comprehensive income for 2023 as opposed to the P46.89 million other comprehensive loss in the same period of last year, a 139% improvement.